-A considerable number of research efforts have focused on the application of MDP-based models and stochastic programming to SOA systems and, more generally, to software systems [3, 4, 6, 9, 11, 12, 15, 17].

-Some of these works have proposed self-healing approaches in order to support the reconfiguration of running services, e.g., [4, 9], considering also proactive solutions for SOA systems [15].
-Some recent approaches [11, 12, 17] have used MDPs to model service composition with the aim to create automatically an abstract workflow of the service composition that satisfies functional and non-functional requirements, and also to allow the composite service to adapt dynamically to a varying environment [17].

-Some works have proposed MDP-based admission control in service-oriented systems [3, 6] and are therefore most closely related to ours.
-In [3] Bannazadeh and Leon-Garcia have proposed an admission control for service-oriented systems which uses an online optimization approach for maximizing the system revenue, while in [6] Bichler and Setzer have applied an MDP-based formulation to tackle admission control for media on demand services.
-However, both these works do not consider composite services organized according to some business logic, while our approach is able to manage the admission control for a composite service whose workflow entails the composition patterns typical of orchestration languages such as BPEL [14], which is the de-facto standard for service workflows specification languages.
+A considerable number of research efforts have focused on the application of MDP-based models and stochastic programming to SOA systems and, more generally, to software systems [2,3,5,8-10,12,14].
+Some of these works have proposed self-healing approaches in order to support the reconfiguration of running services, e.g., [3,8], considering also proactive solutions for SOA systems [12].
+Some recent approaches [9, 10, 14] have used MDPs to model service composition with the aim to create automatically an abstract workflow of the service composition that satisfies functional and non-functional requirements, and also to allow the composite service to adapt dynamically to a varying environment [14].
+Some of the aforementioned works have proposed MDP-based admission control in service-oriented systems [2,5] and are therefore most closely related to ours.
+In [2] Bannazadeh and Leon-Garcia have proposed an admission control for serviceoriented systems which uses an online optimization approach for maximizing the system revenue, while in [5] Bichler and Setzer have applied an MDP-based formulation to tackle admission control for media on demand services.
+However, both these works do not consider composite services organized according to some business logic, while our approach is able to manage the admission control for a composite service whose workflow entails the composition patterns typical of orchestration languages such as BPEL [11], which is the de-facto standard.
 To the best of our knowledge, the approach we propose in this paper is the first admission control policy based on MDPs for QoS-aware composite services.